 The enable option is a quick method of enabling/disabling a LISS entry.
 Only enabled LISS entries will be able to accept incoming requests.

 When processing teacher records into SOBS, if a matching User record is found we will update the details in SOBS.
 However, if no matching record is found then we will create a new record.
 By default the Username for this new record will be the TeacherCode from the LISS entry.
 If the Username should be created using a different entry from the LISS data, then you can specify this here.
 Note, this option will only appear when it is valid for selection.

 When another application is sending data to SOBS a target URL is required (similarly when SOBS is sending data to another application).
 SOBS has a single generic URL that will be used for all of your LISS exchanges, the only additional parameter is your SOBS schoolid value.
 You will find the URL on the LISS page just under the heading.

 As an example let’s assume you were wanting to transfer timetable data from Edval to SOBS.

 When creating this LISS connection I entered the following detail:

 This username and password are then entered into the LISS connection details on the Edval end.
 When Edval sends the data it will include this username and password.
 When the data arrives at SOBS we will confirm the username and password are correct.

 Edval will also require the SOBS target URL.
 The URL is displayed under the heading on the LISS page.
 It consists of:

 Replace “X” with your SOBS schoolid.

-Now you should be able to publish your Edval timetable directly into SOBS.
+Now you should be able to press a button within Edval to electronically send your timetable data directly into SOBS.